Choosing Baby’s Doctor

 Pediatricians specialize in the care of infants, children, and adolescents.
 Pediatricians are doctors who have completed medical school and an additional three-year training program (residency) focused on pediatric medicine from birth through age 21.
 Pediatricians provide a range of services from well-child care, to basic childhood illnesses, to specialized care for the most serious of diseases.

-Family medicine doctors specialize in caring for the entire family, from birth throughout adulthood.
-Family medicine doctors are trained in all areas of medicine including prevention, diagnosis, and treatment of disease during all stages of life.
+Family medicine doctors specialize in caring for the entire family, from birth through adulthood.
+Family medicine doctors have completed medical school and an additional three-year training program (residency), and are trained in all areas of medicine, including prevention, diagnosis, and treatment of disease during all stages of life.

 Resident physicians are licensed medical doctors who have completed medical school and are undergoing further training in their chosen area of medicine.
 A resident works closely with a supervising doctor to provide patient care.
 Residency provides in-depth training and leads to eligibility for board certification in a particular area of medicine.